codingisok-team/codingisok/_src/resources.md

 a good, clear introduction to what regexes are, how to write them, and what they can be used for.

+---

 ## `ruby`
 ### why's [poignant] guide to `ruby`
-  If you want an introduction to ruby (or programming in general) but wish that programming resources were written by Douglas Adams, then [the poignant guide](https://poignant.guide/) is for you.
+  If you want an introduction to `ruby` (or programming in general) but wish that programming resources were written by Douglas Adams, then [the poignant guide](https://poignant.guide/) is for you.
 If why's rambling's end up being too much for you, why has also compiled a [list of more traditional `ruby` resources](https://poignant.guide/book/).